 While the global economic turmoil in the late 2000s affected - and slowed down - activities in the Japanese real estate investment market (including activities by lenders), it also prompted further regulatory developments.
 The government has brought in various measures to relax regulations and enhance market activities.
 Since then, we have seen signs of a reversal in prices and transaction volume of real estate.
-The transaction volume for Japanese real estate in fiscal year 2014 recovered to levels nearly as high as those of fiscal year 2007, the previous watermark for high transaction volume prior to the global economic turmoil.
+The transaction volume for Japanese real estate in fiscal year 2014 recovered to the level nearly as high as that of fiscal year 2007, the previous watermark for high transaction volume prior to the global economic turmoil.
+After the transaction volume hit the high end, the transaction volume declined in 2015.
+However, the transaction volume in 2015 remained at the higher end, nearly as high as that of the fiscal year 2006 before the global economic turmoil began.